peytoncordero/DRI25/command-line.md

 The filesystem is not so much a metaphor we live by.
 This can challenge those teaching and learning about computers, as you can read in the article [File Not Found](https://www.theverge.com/22684730/students-file-folder-directory-structure-education-gen-z).
 However, as for the command line, understanding the hierarchical structure of the filesystem continues to be an essential task to be able to interact with the computer and give it commands!

-## Orienting Yourself in the Command Line: Folders
+## Orienting yourself in the command line: folders

-We're going to try another command to understand.
+We're going to try another command.
 This time it will help us to understand where we are on the computer.
 Write the following command and press enter:

 ```console
 $ pwd